CKHarrison/Appointment-Scheduler/out/production/ChrisScheduleAppointments/Readme.txt

 MYSQL JDBC Connector 8.0.22

 To run the program:
-Click the run button and log in with either of the two username/password combinations.
-(admin/admin) or (test/test)
-Passwords are case sensitive.
-The Javadoc information can be found in the Javadoc directory in the root folder.
+Click the run button and log in with the username: test password: test The Javadoc information can be found in the Javadoc directory in the root folder.
 Open it and click on index.html to see the documentation.